-Duncan Sandeman, Manager Office of the Mayor & Civic Services and Tessa Zant, Manager Engagement presented to the Board a shortlist of options for potential locations within Ōtautahi Christchurch for a National Erebus Memorial.
+The Manager Office of the Mayor & Civic Services, and Manager Engagement, discussed with the Board options for potential locations within Ōtautahi Christchurch for a National Erebus Memorial, with the attached presentation.

 Staff explained the wider process, led by the Ministry of Culture and Heritage (MCH), to find a suitable, respectful, and community-supported site for the memorial.